8 Types of Cocktail Glasses Every Home Bar Needs

 Originally used for champagne, coupe glasses are now one of the most popular choices for chilled and strained cocktails.
 They’re similar to the martini glass but with a wider mouth that leaves plenty of room for garnishes and a more vertical sidewall beneath the rim that reduces the likelihood of a spill.

 These tall, narrow glasses are just as suitable for non-alcoholic drinks as they are cocktails, making them a versatile must-have for every home bar cart.
 Their height leaves plenty of room for crushed ice, so they’re perfect for long, refreshing mixed drinks with soda, tonic, or dry ginger ale.
 Enjoy summertime scotch and sodas, vodka lime and sodas, or icy gin and tonics with Waterford’s hand-cut crystal highballs.

-A tumbler, also known as a rocks glass or old fashioned glass, is the right choice for straight spirit served neat or over ice.
+A tumbler, also known as a rocks glass or old fashioned glass, is the right choice for straight liquor served neat or over ice.
 For a slow, contemplative drink, make sure you choose a tumbler with a solid, heavy feel, such as Waterford’s cut crystal range.
-The thickness will insulate the drink from the heat of your hand and keep it cool while you sip at leisure.
+The thickness will insulate the drink from the heat of your hand and keep the liquor cool while you sip at leisure.

 Double old fashioned glasses